cambridge-cares/TheWorldAvatar/UK_Digital_Twin/README.md

 The range could be any number.
 In this study, due to the prototype picked for the SMR, 40 ~ 60 £/MWh is insterested.

-For reporoduing the results reported in Preprint 312, use `60`.
+For reproducing  the results reported in Preprint 312, use `60`.

 Following this step, the terminal will ask for an input `Please specify if generate the geojson file for visulisation (1 for Yes, 2 for No): ` to configurate the generation of GeoJSON files.

-For reporoduing the results reported in Preprint 312, use `1`.
+For reproducing  the results reported in Preprint 312, use `1`.

 Then, you will see the following message asking for an input: `Please specify if use the existing results for post-processing (1 for Yes, 2 for No): ` To specify if this run is for simulation or results post-processing.
 If this is the first time execution for calculating the result then you can enter `2`.
 Otherwise, entering `1` is for post processing the existed result files to create charts or diagrams.
 While choosing the post processing mode, please make sure that that results files are avaiable from the path `/UK_Digital_Twin/outputs/smr_replacements/` and the folder name is corresponding to the configs which are set up in the previous steps.

-For reporoduing the results reported in Preprint 312, use `2`.
+For reproducing  the results reported in Preprint 312, use `2`.

 The next step you need to decide whether to create the PDF files for Pareto Front `Please specify if creates the PDF files for Pareto Front (1 for Yes, 2 for No): `.
 Enters `1` for creating PDFs and `2` for not.
 It is recommended to select `1` for simulation and for post processing, it can be any value which will not affect the proccess.

-For reporoduing the results reported in Preprint 312, use `1`.
+For reproducing  the results reported in Preprint 312, use `1`.

 The last step is to confirm the number of the round by providing an input when you see the following message: `Please confirm the round of this run, ranging from 1 to 6: `